Iversky Women’s Monastery

 Opera & Ballet Theatre

-The main venue for classical dance and musical performances.
+The main venue for ballet, classical concerts and opera.

 Highly recommended for its Russian cuisine, including its pelmeni (Russian-style ravioli).
 There’s live Russian folk music most nights.